 - Use disposable cups and dishes for the paint.
 You will want to throw them away afterward.

 - Keep a jar of water and a paper towel handy for the brushes.
 Teach the kids to wash the brush afterward right away and wipe off the excess paint/water on the paper towel or rag.
 Alternately put the brushes in the water right away and use a new brush for the next color then wash the brushes en masse after the painting session is over.
 You don’t want the fast-drying acrylic paint to ruin your paint brushes.

 - Set up a hand-washing station.
 If the sink isn’t near by (and I mean really, really close) you will probably want to set up a tub of warm, soapy water in the art area along with a drying cloth or paper towels.
 You may not want your kids walking through the house with paint-covered hands.

 - Lay some ground rules.
 Before starting, talk to your kids about how acrylic paint is permanent and they need to be careful to keep the paint on the canvas and in the work area.

-- Rolls of white butcher paper or similar are also great for working large and we’ve done that a fair bit, including whenever we do body tracing art.
+- Rolls of white butcher paper or similar are also great for working large.
+And everyone can have their own piece!